nirae/KFS/README.md

 - Implement functions to allocate,free and get size of a variable
 - Implement those functions for virtual and physical memory
 - Handle "kernel panics" (Print, stop the kernel)

+## KFS-4

+### TODO

+- Create an Interrupts Descriptor Table
+- A signal-callback system on your Kernel API
+- An interface to schedule signals
+- An interface to clean registers before a panic / halt
+- An interface to save the stack before a panic
+- Implement a IDT keyboard handling system

+**Bonus**

+- [] Coding the base functions for the futures syscalls
+- Add some features to the keyboard handler, for example :
+    - [] multi layouts (qwerty, azerty)
+    - [] base functions like get_line

 ## Compile